malhajar17/ex_fl/experiments/ft-on-a-tts-model/README.md

 ## Optional Extra Steps

-You can run these extra steps in an [FCS Interactive Session](https://docs.flex.ai/cli/guides/interactive-training/) or in a local env (e.g. `pipenv install --python 3.10`), if you have hardware that's capable of doing inference.
+You can run these extra steps in an [FlexAI Interactive Session](https://docs.flex.ai/cli/guides/interactive-training/) or in a local env (e.g. `pipenv install --python 3.10`), if you have hardware that's capable of doing inference.

 ### Inference